rauffatali/prog-exam/README.md

    **Success:**
    ```
    ✓ Bank loaded successfully.
+   ✓ Config loaded: 3 questions (1E, 1M, 1H) = 15.0 pts

    STUDENT AUTHENTICATION
    Enter your first name: _
    ```

+   **Note:** The config line shows exam parameters.
+If using custom configuration, verify the values are correct.
+If no config file is found, system uses defaults.

 3. **Leave machine ready for student**